Table of Contents

-Dr. Fang’s interdisciplinary research is focused on shape-controlled synthesis of functional low-dimensional inorganic materials and manipulation of nanocrystals via a wet-chemical pathway, as well as understanding of their relevant physical and chemical phenomena.
-The emphases are (1) to produce high-quality nanocrystals (size- and shape-control) and to challenge advanced processing technology; (2) to study superstructure of self-assembled nanopolyhedral systems; (3) to explore novel physical properties of functional materials (such as perovskite photovoltaic materials) under pressure; (4) to support energy-related applications of nanocrystals in emerging fields such as energy storage and sustainability.
-Present application projects include high-performance ORR fuel cell catalysts, perovskite solar cell materials, high-pressure phase transition, high-capacity cathode materials for Li-ion batteries, and advanced supercapacitor materials.
+Dr. Fang’s interdisciplinary research is focused on shape-controlled synthesis of functional low-dimensional inorganic materials and manipulation of nanocrystals via a wet-chemical pathway, as well as on the understanding of their relevant physical and chemical phenomena.
+The emphases are (1) to produce high-quality nanocrystals (size- and shape-control) and to develop advanced processing technology; (2) to study superstructure of self-assembled nanopolyhedral systems; (3) to explore novel physical properties of functional materials (such as perovskite photovoltaic materials) under pressure; (4) to support energy-related applications of nanocrystals and functional materials in emerging fields such as energy storage and sustainability.
+Present projects include fuel cell catalysts, perovskite solar cell materials, high-pressure phase transition, high-capacity cathode materials for Li-ion batteries and supercapacitors, self-assembly and supercrystals.